An interview with Professor Seppo Ylä-Herttuala from the A. I. Virtanen Institute for Molecular Sciences at the University of Eastern Finland.

 “Administering a vaccine through the nose is a natural delivery method when the virus is also transmitted through the airways.
 Nasal spray vaccines are currently being used against influenza,” Ylä-Herttuala says.

 A pioneer in genetic medicine, Ylä-Herttuala is one of the founders of Rokote Laboratories, a Finnish company developing a nasal spray vaccine against the coronavirus.
-The vaccine is based on the adenovirus vector technology, and the company is currently seeking extra funding for clinical trials.
+The vaccine is based on the adenovirus vector technology.
+The goal is to start the first clinical trial in Finland after the summer of 2022.

 “No needles or injections are needed in the administration of a nasal spray vaccine.
 It protects the mucous membranes in the lungs and the nose more effectively than an intramuscular vaccine, and it can also prevent transmission of the virus.
 Like other adenovirus vaccines, our nasal spray can be stored in a fridge for a couple of weeks and requires no deep-freezing, which makes distribution and administration easy.”